ergz/subl2code/README.md

 # subl2code

-A utility to convert sublime text color schemes `.sublime-color-scheme` to vscode themes.
+A utility to convert sublime text color schemes `.sublime-color-scheme` to vscode themes and back.

 ## Usage